COVID: Omicron's impact on cultural events | DW | 07.01.2022

 Author: Cristina Burack, Maria John Sánchez

-Sundance festival: Initially planned as a hybrid of both virtual and in-person screenings in Park City, Utah, the largest independent film festival in the US has decided to hold the entire event online only.
-It runs from January 20-30.
+Sundance Film Festival: Initially planned as a hybrid of both virtual and in-person screenings in Park City, Utah, the largest independent film festival in the US has decided to hold the entire event online only.
+It runs from January 20 to 30.

 Berlinale: Rising omicron cases in Germany have not yet prompted the festival's organizers to move the event online.
 The festival is set to take place from February 10-20 with on-site screenings — but no parties.